 How to make roast vegetable lasagne

 Using a sharp knife and cutting board, slice the eggplant into circles and sprinkle each side with salt.
 Allow them to sweat for 5-10minutes.
-This allows them to sweat and remove bitterness once cooked.
+This helps remove bitterness once cooked.
 Blot moisture with a paper towel that is released.

 Cut pumpkin into cubes, removing the skin.